Frequently Asked questions

 How many games are played each season?

-What days of the week are games played?
+When are games played?

-When and where are practices?
+When and where are practices held?

 How are teams formed?